Make and receive RTT calls in FaceTime on Mac

 Click next to the name of the person you want to call, then choose RTT Call or RTT Relay Call.

-Choose RTT Relay Call when you need to call someone who may not have RTT capabilities—this connects the call to a person who can assist you.
+Choose SMS Relay Call when you need to call someone who may not have NRS capabilities — this connects the call to a person who can assist you.
 See Change RTT preferences for accessibility for more information about the RTT relay number.

-After the other person accepts the call, click RTT, then start typing.
+After the other person accepts the call, click NRS, then start typing.

-If you selected Send Immediately in Accessibility RTT preferences, the recipient sees each character as you type.
+If you selected Send Immediately in Accessibility NRS preferences, the recipient sees each character as you type.
 Otherwise, press Return to send the message.

 On your Mac, when a notification appears in the top-right corner of the screen, do one of the following:

-Accept an incoming call: Click Accept, then click RTT.
+Accept an incoming call: Click Accept, then click NRS.
 (RTT is available even if you haven’t set it up.)